 His experience in Australia was nothing but positive, he says.

-‘In Australia, the system supports everyone.
-Even train and bus drivers come out to help people on wheelchairs to get into the train.’
+“In Australia, the system supports everyone.
+Even train and bus drivers come out to help people in wheelchairs.”

 Hafiz’s studies in Australia focused on the relationship between agriculture and the environment, climate change, and environmental pollution.
 Now that he’s back home in Bangladesh, he hopes to share his knowledge and experience back home with a focus on contributing towards his country’s agricultural development through training and knowledge sharing.
 He says that his teachers were supportive and the learning experience in Australia was more engaging and practical than what he had been used to.
 He had also been able to develop his soft skills through online courses.
 Hafiz says his condition has improved too.

 With the support of Australia Awards, Hafiz began receiving treatment for his condition in April 2017.
 Thanks to this medication, “I can move a bit now,” he says.
 “When I got the wheelchair, I was afraid I would spend the rest of my life in a wheelchair.
 Now I have even started to walk gradually and feel much better.
 Australia Awards changed my life.”

 Hafiz is grateful for the connections he made both professionally and personally in Australia, “I like to expand my network and meet new people.
 I made friends who helped me in numerous ways in and outside the university,” he says.

 He also met other Australia Awards scholars with disability, “I met another scholar from Indonesia, she is blind from birth.
 We share our experiences.
 It is also a testimony of how Australia Awards supports people with different difficulties,” he says.

 Hafiz says his wife has been the biggest inspiration through everything he has endured.
 They also now have a daughter who celebrated her first birthday recently.
 “I have now gone from planning the rest of my life in a wheelchair to being able to play with my daughter,” he beams.